Nebraska Coast Connection

-A long-time supporter and Nebraska native, Alexander Payne, held a special screening of his Oscar nominated film, Nebraska, for the group's members in the Sherry Lansing Theater on the Paramount Studios lot in November 2013.
+Group supporter Alexander Payne, held a special screening of his Oscar nominated film, Nebraska, for the group's members in the Sherry Lansing Theater on the Paramount Studios lot in November 2013.
 Todd Nelson, the group's founder, also accompanied Payne to Cannes for the film's premiere.
+Leo Adam Biga, author of Alexander Payne: His Journey in Film, wrote extensively about the group.